 Here is part two of a readers review of the Conrad Maldives Rangali Island focusing on the different types of accommodation.

-Part 1 is here.
+Part 1 of our Conrad Maldives Rangali Island review is here.
 Parts 3 and 4 will follow tomorrow.

 The original version of this report, which includes some additional photos, is here.

 The King Beach Villa has been refurbished since my last visit.
 A new sofa-bed is located on the right at the rear area, where the outside fountain used to be, creating a much larger living area.

 The previously polished stone on the floors and shower wall area has been completely replaced with rough granite, this not only looks good but works very well to prevent the floors from being slippery when having wet feet.